jseely/azure-iot-sdk-c/iothub_client/samples/ios/CocoaPods-Samples.md

 #### 4. Modify your sample file

-1. Select the AzureIoTSample project, choose "Add files...", and add your chosen sample `.c` file.
+1. Select the AzureIoTSample project, choose "Add files...", and add the sample `.c` file that that you chose in Step 4.
-1. Open the `.c` sample file.
+2. Open the `.c` sample file that you just added.
-2. Add the line `#include "ios-sample.h"` below all the other include files.
+3. Add the line `#include "ios-sample.h"` below all the other include files.
 4. Near the top of the file, uncomment a single protocol that you want to use:
     * SAMPLE_HTTP
     * SAMPLE_MQTT
     * SAMPLE_MQTT_OVER_WEBSOCKETS
     * SAMPLE_AMQP
     * SAMPLE_AMQP_OVER_WEBSOCKETS
-3. Replace the `<insert connections string here>` string with the connection string for your provisioned device.
+5. Replace the `<insert connections string here>` string with the connection string for your provisioned device.

+**Note:** The file you just modified is the only file in the iOS sample that needs any modification for the sample to work.

 #### 5. Run the app in the simulator